Chess World Cup 2025

-The Chess World Cup 2025 is a 206-player single-elimination chess tournament taking place in Goa, India, from 31 October to 27 November 2025.
-It is the 11th edition of the Chess World Cup.
-The winner, runner-up, and third place finisher earn the right to play in the Candidates Tournament 2026.
+The Chess World Cup 2025 was a 206-player single-elimination chess tournament that took place in Goa, India, from 31 October to 27 November 2025.
+It was the 11th edition of the Chess World Cup.
+Javokhir Sindarov won the tournament, becoming at age 19, the youngest World Cup winner to date.
+The winner, runner-up, and third-place finisher (Sindarov, Wei Yi and Andrey Esipenko) earned the right to play in the Candidates Tournament 2026.

 Format

 The tournament is an eight-round knockout event, with the top 50 seeds given a bye into the second round.
 The losers of the two semi-finals play a match for third place.
 The players who finish first, second, and third qualify for the Candidates Tournament 2026, a tournament to decide the challenger for the World Chess Championship 2026.

 Each round consists of classical time limit games on the first two days, plus tie-breaks on the third day if they are required.
 The time limits are as follows: